 How Millennials Learn

 So how can you reach millennial workers during that initial training stage?
-There are two major things that influence their interest in learning: relationships and technology.
+There are two key aspects that will influence their interest in learning: relationships and technology.

 Because of their confidence with authority figures, millennials are far more critical of poor workplace cultures.
 If they can’t see themselves developing mutually respectful relationships with their leaders, then they’re far less likely to respond to the new skills they are being taught.
 According to restaurant trainer David Hayden, "When you're teaching millennials, you have to mentor them, not manage them.
 When you do that, they will remain loyal, and they will want to learn more from your company."